Install ProTop on Unix/LinuxIf you're installing ProTop for the first time, be sure to read the installation requirements.

 5. Change directories to the ProTop installation directory

 6. Transfer the downloaded ProTop installation file from your desktop to the ProTop installation directory on the server

 7. Uncompress and extract the downloaded tar.gz file directly in this directory

 $ gunzip pt3-src.tar.gz

 $ tar xvf pt3-src.tar

-8. Launch pt3inst.sh.
-If the OS environment variable $DLC is not set, you will need to enter the full path to the OpenEdge installation directory
+8. Launch pt3inst.
+If the OS environment variable $DLC is not set, you will be prompted to enter the full path to your OpenEdge installation directory

 9. Select the installation type by using the up/down arrow keys to highlight the correct line, then spacebar to select the highlighted option